celery/celery/docs/tutorials/task-cookbook.rst

 The cache key expires after some time in case something unexpected happens, and something always will...

-For this reason your tasks runtime should not exceed the timeout.
+For this reason your tasks run-time should not exceed the timeout.

 .. code-block:: python